freenas/freenas-docs/userguide/zfsprimer.rst

 reads data, it validates the checksum for each disk block it reads.
 Media errors or "bit rot" can cause data to change, and the checksum no longer matches.
-When ZFS identifies a disk block checksum error on a pool that is mirrored or uses RAIDZ*, it replaces the corrupted data with the correct data.
+When ZFS identifies a disk block checksum error on a pool that is mirrored or uses RAIDZ, it replaces the corrupted data with the correct data.
 Since some disk blocks are rarely read, regular scrubs should be scheduled so that ZFS can read all of the data blocks to validate their checksums and correct any corrupted blocks.
 While